auth0/docs/articles/tokens/guides/jwt/parse-validate-jwt-programmatically.md

 ## Third-party libraries

 The safest way is to use one of the existing open source third-party libraries.
-At [JWT.io](https://jwt.io/#libraries), you can find libraries for various languages and technologies, such as .NET, Python, Java, Ruby, Objective-C, Swift, and PHP.
+At [JWT.io](https://jwt.io/#libraries), you can find libraries for various platforms and languages, such as .NET, Python, Java, Ruby, Objective-C, Swift, and PHP.

 If you choose a third-party library, remember to pick a library that supports the signing algorithm you selected when you registered your application or API with Auth0.